-Lara Herrmann has zealously represented victims against insurance companies and corporations in cases of personal injury, wrongful death, and medical malpractice for almost two decades.
-As owner and CEO of Herrmann Law Group, she has honed her skills representing clients nationally and internationally at pre-litigation, trial, and appellate levels.
+Lara Herrmann zealously represents victims against insurance companies and corporations in cases of personal injury, wrongful death, and medical malpractice.
+She cares about her clients.
+As owner and CEO of Herrmann Law Group, she has honed her skills representing clients nationally and internationally for two decades.

 Lara earned “Rising Star” status three times in Washington Law & Politics.
 She has also been named one of the Top 100 trial lawyers by The National Trial Lawyers.
 She focuses on fast results and just compensation for her clients, whether they were injured in a car crash or a mass casualty disaster.
 On every case, she is committed to the care her clients deserve.

-As a third-generation trial lawyer, Lara is driven by the values of her family, starting with her grandfather, former Washington State Senator and Insurance Commissioner Karl Herrmann.
-Her grandfather believed in advocating for those who needed justice.
-Now working with her father, Charles Herrmann, Lara is proud to continue the family tradition.
-She is passionate about sharing these values with her team and her community.
+As a third-generation trial lawyer, Lara is driven by the values of her family.
+Her grandfather, former Washington State Senator and Insurance Commissioner Karl Herrmann, believed in advocating for those who needed justice.
+Now working with her father, Charles, Lara is proud to continue the family tradition.
+She is passionate about sharing these values.

 Lara has made it a priority to volunteer her time to causes that promote the best of the legal world.
-To this end, Lara created the Seattle University School of Law Woman of the Year Award to honor outstanding women in the legal field, served as a leader in Washington Women Lawyers, and taught trial skills at the Trial Advocacy Program for LSU Law School.
+To this end, Lara created the Seattle University School of Law Woman of the Year Award to honor outstanding women in the legal field, served as a leader in Washington Women Lawyers, and taught trial skills at the Trial Advocacy Program for Louisiana State University Law School.